Pecan Pie Fat Bombs

 I adapted this recipe for my Nutty Coconut Fat Bombs, which have been a staple in my house since I first made them.
-I’m constantly grabbing one of the fat bombs: either it’s a pecan pie fat bomb, my original fat bomb, or another flavor I’m experimenting with.
+I’m constantly grabbing one of the fat bombs: either it’s a pecan pie fat bomb, my original coconut fat bombs, or another flavor I’m experimenting with.
 Whenever I’m hungry and need food ASAP but don’t have time to make something, a fat bomb is perfect.

 When you make these balls, you will see how they are loaded with all sorts of healthy goodness.
 A variety of nuts, seeds, and healthy fats – and they taste SO GOOD too!
 They come together in less than five minutes in a food processor or high-powered blender, minus the rolling time.
 But before they are rolled, you can grab some to snack on so they’re pretty much done ;)

 I hope you’ll give these Pecan Pie Fat Bombs a try.
 Let them fuel you towards your New Year goals and resolutions!!
 I’d love to hear any other flavor ideas you’ve got in mind as well…I’m wanting to make ALL the fat bombs.
 Enjoy!